 In some cases, multiple parties are at fault for a construction accident.
 The negligent conduct of several subcontractors, for example, can combine to produce a serious fall from great heights, necessitating months of medical care or causing a permanent disability.
 Often, it is necessary to bring a lawsuit against all potentially responsible parties and conduct discovery in order to figure out which ones are actually responsible.
 California follows a modified version of joint and several liability.
 Under a pure form of joint and several liability, a plaintiff can potentially recover his or her full damages from a defendant, even if the defendant is only partially or nominally responsible for an accident.

 In California, multiple defendants may be held jointly and severally liable for economic damages.
 This means you can hold a single insured defendant who is at fault 100% responsible for your medical bills and lost income, even if that defendant is only 20% at fault.
-However, each defendant is only responsible for a proportion of the noneconomic damages, such as pain and suffering or loss of consortium, that is equal to that defendant’s proportion of fault.Contact a Los Angeles Attorney for Your Work Injury Claim
+However, each defendant is only responsible for a proportion of the noneconomic damages, such as pain and suffering or loss of consortium, that is equal to that defendant’s proportion of fault.Contact a Construction Accident Attorney in Los Angeles for Your Work Injury Claim